chriscamacho/SpritePlacer/readme.md

 --- end of licence ---

+TODO - issue with sensor setting immediatly after loading a level

 Allows the following manipulations on individual sprites

 * Name – a textual name that can be used for a sprite, has no functional use in the editor, could be used for user defined data...